-The goals of the Design and Engineering course are to facilitate a deeper understanding of how design, systems and mechanisms work by effectively communicating to specific audiences via visual media and threedimensional forms.
+The goals of the Design and Engineering course are to facilitate a deeper understanding of how design, systems and mechanisms work by effectively communicating to specific audiences via visual media and three-dimensional forms.
 This course aims to achieve these goals by exposing students to a variety of communication models and through exploration of design and engineering projects.
+In lower secondary, robotics, STEM and alternative energies complement this learning area.